AhMmedMahmoud/Smart-Garage-System-using-Atmega16/README.md

 the new number of cars inside garage is displayed on lcd and whether entry is available or not By the number of cars inside.
 - If there isnot an empty space, number of cars inside garage and "Garage is Full" are displayed on lcd.

-2- if a car approaches the sensor of the exit gate, servo motor is rotated at an angle of + 90 ° in order to raise the metal barrier and open the road for 2sec until the car comes out.after 2sec servo is rotated at -90 ° in orde to descend the metal barrier and close the road. the new number of cars inside garage is displayed on lcd and so on..
+2- if a car approaches the sensor of the exit gate, servo motor is rotated at an angle of + 90 ° in order to raise the metal barrier and open the road for 2sec until the car comes out. after 2sec servo is rotated at -90 ° in orde to descend the metal barrier and close the road. the new number of cars inside garage is displayed on lcd and so on..

 ## Simulation